 Mud Play!
 When you are ready for it, water, dirt, and mud make for wonderful play for baby.
 It will be messy, and some mud will likely make it into the mouth.
 But, the free, joyful exploration and sensory are so worth it!
 Read more about the benefits of messy play at any age.
 Then, use #Tinkergarten and #TinkergartenBaby to share your muddy baby photos with us!

 Join a community!
 We love organizations like Hike It Baby that help get parents and babies spending more time together out in nature.
-As of Fall, 2018, we are also offering a Tinkergarten class just for children ages 6 to 18 months in age and their caregivers.
-We’re rolling this out in a handful of communities, and cannot wait to bring it across the US this Spring!
+As of Fall, 2018, we also offer a Tinkergarten class just for children ages 6 to 18 months in age and their caregivers.
+Visit tinkergarten.com/babies to find a class near you, or to request one if Babies classes are not in your area yet!